pip-services/pip-services-docs/content/en/golang/rabbitmq/queues/rabbitmq_message_queue.md

 ### Instance methods

 #### Abandon
-Returnes message into the queue and makes it available for all subscribers to receive it again.
+Returnes a message into the queue and makes it available for all subscribers to receive it again.
 This method is usually used to return a message which could not be processed at the moment to repeat the attempt.
-Messages that cause unrecoverable errors shall be removed permanently or/and send to dead letter queue.
+Messages that cause unrecoverable errors shall be removed permanently or/and send to the dead letter queue.

 > (c [*RabbitMQMessageQueue]()) Abandon(message [*MessageEnvelope](../../../messaging/queues/message_envelope)) (err error)

 - **message**: [*MessageEnvelope](../../../messaging/queues/message_envelope) - message to return.
-- **returns**: (err error) - error or if nil no errors occured.
+- **returns**: (err error) - error or if nil if no errors occurred.

 #### Clear
 Clears a component's state.